certbot/certbot/tools/snap/README.md

  4. `cd ~` (or any other directory where you want our source files to be)
  5. Run `git clone git://github.com/certbot/certbot`
  6. `cd certbot` (All further instructions are relative to this directory.)
+ 7. To trigger `snapcraft` to request access to your Launchpad account, run `snapcraft remote-build --launchpad-accept-public-upload --status`.
+A URL where you need to grant this access will be printed to your terminal and automatically open in your browser if one is available.

 ### Build Snaps Remotely